SuduIDE/ij-struct-view-layout/docs/README.md

 * __lists__ - contains attributes whose tokens are lists with other attributes or elements.
 For example, in Java this could be MODIFIER_LIST, which lists the modifier keywords.
-* __properties__ - the text of the tokens is unique, such as the class name, etc. Consists of the following fields:
+* __properties__ - the text of the tokens is unique, such as the class name, etc. You can set multiple properties with the same token, but different id.
+Consists of the following fields:
   * __"id"__ - property name, which may not depend on the language in any way: name, type, etc.
   * __"token"__ - the name of the token in the language being used
   * __"regexp"__ - an optional parameter containing a regular expression that allows you to use only those tokens whose text matches the expression